-Christina has also served as Executive Producer of TV and film productions including a DSC/CEBA documentary entitled, “Return to Little Hollywood” which features the movie-making heritage of Kanab and Kane County and is being used as a tool to revive film and TV production in Southern Utah.
+Christina served as Executive Producer on a DSU/CEBA documentary entitled, Return to Little Hollywood, which features the movie-making heritage of Kanab and Kane County and is being used as a tool to bring productions back to Southern Utah.

+Lani currently works as the Operations Manager for DOCUTAH.
 Growing up in a household where progressive learning was encouraged gave Lani the opportunity to explore beyond her boundaries.
 A love for all culture was instilled from a very young age and passion for a global connection was the result.
 Lani is galvanized by the opportunity to be directly connected to the world through DOCUTAH and its international films.

 Prior to coming back to his alma mater to teach, Phil was vice president of special projects at NFL Films for 21 years.
 He was also a producer, director, and writer for NFL Films (1969 to 1986) and a journalist and professional athlete (1967 to 1969).
 Phil is the recipient of 30 Emmy Awards for shows like “Football America,” “The 100 Yard Universe,” “Autumn Ritual,” and “Lost Treasures of NFL Films.”
 He has also produced non-sports related programming like “Blood from a Stone” for the History Channel, “Faces of Evil” for TNT, and music videos for a wide variety of artists including B.B.
 King, Santana, Def Leppard, and Stevie Ray Vaughn.
 Phil and his wife Judy also have their own production company, Bristlecone Films.